Keflon/FunctionZero.ExpressionParserZero/ReadMe.md

 The code for this is self-explanatory and any attempt to explain it here will only obfuscate the process, so take a look at the ExpressionParser constructor for examples of how to add operators and unary-operators.
-If you are serious about adding your own operators and they support many data-types you should invest some time looking at the `MatrixCodeGen` project and perhaps tidy it up while you're in there :)
+If you are serious about adding your own operators and they support many data-types you should invest some time looking at the `MatrixCodeGen` project to see how to auto-generate your own _FunctionMatrices_ and (for unary operators) _FunctionVectors_.

 ## Functions
 If you are using `ExpressionBind` the following *functions* are registered for you.